§ About InkCMS

 How we got here.

-A custom CMS for an enterprise client.
-SQL Server backend, .asp classic frontend.
-The shape that became conventional wisdom.
+A custom CMS in classic ASP for enterprise clients.
+SQL Server backend, server-rendered HTML, the shape that became conventional wisdom for the next twenty-five years.

 2025